What is the Truth Behind Stacks of Rocks?

 “If you pick up almost any rock in the river, you’ll find life attached to it.
 There will be caddis flies, snails, mayfly larvae, eggs of various creatures, all of which will die when exposed to air.
 Also, our beloved and very rare Ozark hellbender lives under rocks and needs this habitat undisturbed.”

 The statement requests that visitors leave the beauty of the parks to nature.
+Much like campers should use biodegradable dish soap, safely dispose of their wastewater after camping, and utilize wash basins and camping sinks to keep their campsites clean, they should also avoid stacking rocks and disrupting the environment in this way too.
 It is possible to hike in great areas of wilderness without staking rocks.

 How Rock Stacking Affects Humans